Native Leadership for the U.S. Department of the Interior

 Biden, who has pledged to pick a diverse leadership team, said at a Native candidate forum in January that he would nominate and appoint people who “look like the country they serve, including Native Americans.”

-The pick breaks a 245-year record of non-Native officials, mostly male, serving as the very top federal official over Indian affairs in a federal government that worked to dispossess them of their land and, until recently, assimilate them into White culture.
+The pick breaks a 245-year record of non-Native officials, mostly male, serving as the top federal official over Indian affairs in a federal government that worked to dispossess them of their land and, until recently, assimilate them into White culture.

 It could also further deplete, at least temporarily, the narrow majority Democrats maintain in the House.
-Biden has already selected several lawmakers from the chamber, including Louisiana Rep. Cedric Richmond and Ohio Rep. Marcia Fudge, to serve in his administration.
+Biden has already selected several lawmakers from the chamber, including Louisiana’s U.S. Rep. Cedric Richmond and Ohio’s U.S. Rep. Marcia Fudge, to serve in his administration.

-Interior’s broad authority includes managing federal relations with tribes, administering tens of millions of acres of land and mineral rights held in trust for Native Americans and Alaska Natives, running national parks and making decisions affecting millions of miles of U.S. lands and waterways, wildlife, endangered species, and oil and gas and mining.
+Interior’s broad authority includes managing federal relations with tribes, administering tens of millions of acres of land and mineral rights held in trust for Native Americans and Alaska Natives, running national parks, and making decisions affecting millions of miles of U.S. lands and waterways, wildlife, endangered species, and oil and gas, and mining.

-Biden has promised the nation’s broadest effort yet to curb the oil, gas and coal emissions that are causing the rapid deterioration of the climate, and Interior would play an important part in that.
+Biden has promised the nation’s broadest effort yet to curb the oil, gas, and coal emissions that are causing the rapid deterioration of the climate, and Interior would play an important part in that.

 This story originally appeared in Indian Country Today, and is republished here with permission.